Skip to content

 Our climate targets are:

-2) We are dedicated to pursuing a zero-emission strategy, and will only order newbuildings with zero-emission capable technology
+2. We are dedicated to pursuing a zero-emission strategy and will only order newbuilds with zero-emission capable technology

-4) We will actively support initiatives to develop technology and infrastructure for decarbonization, energy efficiency and support international regulation to drive zero emission for our industry and our value chain
+4. We will actively support initiatives to develop technology and infrastructure for decarbonization, zero-emissions, energy efficiency and support international regulation to drive zero emission for our industry and our value chain

 By setting ambitious climate targets, Odfjell is committed to reducing GHG emissions.
-In 2022 we have reduced carbon intensity by 49% compared to IMO baseline for 2008, and we expect to achieve the 50% reduction target in 2023.
-We intend to set new targets for 2030 in 2023.
+In 2023 we have reduced carbon intensity by 52% compared to IMO baseline for 2008, and we expect to achieve the 50% reduction target in 2023.
+We are in process to set new intensity targets going forward in 2024.

-For 2022, we are ahead of target to achieve our
+For 2023, we are ahead of target to achieve our 2030 carbon intensity reduction goals.

 SASB TR-MT-110a.2